Ulster Defence Association: Paramilitary campaign

 North Belfast UDA brigadier Davy Payne was arrested after his "scout" car had been stopped at a RUC checkpoint and large caches of the weaponry were discovered in the boots of his associates' cars.
 He was sentenced to 19 years in prison.

-In 1992 Brian Nelson, a prominent UDA member convicted of sectarian killings, revealed that he was also a British Army agent.
-This led to the credibility that the British Army and RUC were helping the UDA to target Irish republican activists.
-UDA members have since confirmed that they received intelligence files on republicans from British Army and RUC intelligence sources.
+In 1992, Brian Nelson, a prominent UDA member who served as the organisation's intelligence chief, was arrested by the Stevens Inquiry Team.
+It was subsequently uncovered that he was also an agent of the Force Research Unit (FRU), an undercover Intelligence Corps unit.
+Over a period of two months, Nelson dictated a police statement covering 650 pages.
+He claimed that he had been tasked by his FRU handlers with transforming the UDA into a more effective force, particularly at carrying out killings.
+Using information supplied by his handlers, Nelson produced dossiers on proposed targets, which were passed on to UDA hitmen.
+Nelson was subsequently sentenced to 10 years in prison.

 One of the most high-profile UDA attacks came in October 1993, when three masked men attacked a restaurant called the Rising Sun in the predominantly Catholic village of Greysteel, County Londonderry, where two hundred people were celebrating Halloween.
 The two men entered and opened fire.
 Eight people, including six Catholics and two Protestants were killed and nineteen wounded in what became known as the Greysteel massacre.
 The "UFF" claimed the attack was in retaliation to the IRA's Shankill Road bombing, which killed nine people seven days earlier.